 From LimeSurvey Manual

-This page is a stump and tries to explain how to raise the DBVersion number and where to make changes in the source code.
+This page explains how to raise the DBVersion number and where to make changes in the source code.
 These instructions apply to v 2.0 or later.

 You will typically need this if you are a LimeSurvey developer and want to introduce changes to the database.
-Please note: Do not introduce database changes on a stable version.
+Please note: Avoid to introduce database changes on a stable version.
+This should only be done if it is necessary to fix a bug.

 Steps to add a new DB version\changes to the existing database